 Michael Turton comments on 11:25 “This is the only time ‘your father in the heavens’ occurs in Mark.
 Though it is attested in all manuscripts, it is mostly likely a marginal gloss that found its way into the text, since the language is Matthean rather than Markan (Ludemann, Gerd.
 2001.
 Jesus After 2000 Years: What He Really Did And Said.
 Amherst, NY: Prometheus, p79).”
 I say that this marginal gloss makes 11:22-25 suspicious, because Jesus’s exhortation on faith in those verses is pastoral and out of place in the action of the play.

-Matthew condenses the fig-tree scene into one episode (Mt 21:18-22).
-Obviously Matthew did not see any value in having the curse and its fulfillment separated in time.
-I suggest that Matthew’s condensation was more efficient; in fact, there is no dramatic reason for Mark to have separated the curse from its fulfillment.
-I can only suggest that in the play Mark originally wrote two different scenes that bracketed the Temple Incident; in these two scenes, Jesus spoke with the disciples about the Temple/Temple Incident/consequences of the Temple Incident.
-The editor of GMark rewrote the contents of the two scenes.
+Matthew condenses the fig-tree episode into one scene (Mt 21:18-22).
+Obviously, Matthew did not see any value in having the curse and its fulfillment separated in time.
+I suggest that Matthew’s condensation was more efficient; there is no dramatic reason for Mark to have separated the curse from its fulfillment.
+Why then do two scenes exist?
+I can only suggest that in the play Mark wrote two transition scenes that bracketed the Temple Incident; in these two scenes, Jesus spoke with the disciples about the Temple/Temple Incident/consequences of the Temple Incident.
+An editor of GMark rewrote these two scenes.

-Luke may have had good religious reasons for disliking the received scene in GMark: “On the whole, from the perspective of Luke the Marcan fig tree story was easily seen either to be at odds with the Lucan characterization of Jesus (if it portrayed Jesus as callously indifferent to the tree) or, more likely, with Lucan eschatology (if it taught the complete end of God’s dealings with Israel).
+Luke may have disliked the fig-tree episode in GMark for religious reasons: “On the whole, from the perspective of Luke the Marcan fig tree story was easily seen either to be at odds with the Lucan characterization of Jesus (if it portrayed Jesus as callously indifferent to the tree) or, more likely, with Lucan eschatology (if it taught the complete end of God’s dealings with Israel).
 Consequently, Luke omitted it.
 Kinman, Brent.
 “Lucan Eschatology and the Missing Fig Tree.”
 Journal of Biblical Literature 113, no. 4 (1994): 678. doi:10.2307/3266713.
-But it is interesting that Luke was willing to jettison the exhortation to faith spoken by Mark’s Jesus.
+But it is interesting that Luke was willing to jettison the exhortation to faith spoken by (the Markan editor’s) Jesus.
 I infer that Luke felt that the exhortation was not that important; the same concept could be moved elsewhere in GLuke.
-Which suggests that Luke did not respect the aesthetics, the dramatic impact of the scene.
-Luke’s lack of respect for what he should have thought was original Markan material also suggests that the fig-tree scene in GMark was not original.
+Luke’s lack of respect for what apparently original Markan material with an uncontroversial doctrinal point also suggests that the fig-tree episode in GMark was not original.